cdapio/cdap/docs/developer-guide/source/rest.rst

 If you want the number of input objects processed across all Flowlets of a Flow, you address the metrics API at the Flow context::

-  GET <base-url>/metrics/reactor/apps/CountRandom/flows/
+  GET <base-url>/metrics/cdap/apps/CountRandom/flows/
     CountRandomFlow/process.events?start=now-5s&count=5

 Similarly, you can address the context of all flows of an Application, an entire Application, or the entire Cask DAP::

-  GET <base-url>/metrics/reactor/apps/CountRandom/
+  GET <base-url>/metrics/cdap/apps/CountRandom/
     flows/process.events?start=now-5s&count=5
-  GET <base-url>/metrics/reactor/apps/CountRandom/
+  GET <base-url>/metrics/cdap/apps/CountRandom/
     process.events?start=now-5s&count=5
-  GET <base-url>/metrics/reactor/process.events?start=now-5s&count=5
+  GET <base-url>/metrics/cdap/process.events?start=now-5s&count=5

-To request user-defined metrics instead of system metrics, specify ``user`` instead of ``reactor`` in the URL and specify the user-defined metric at the end of the request.
+To request user-defined metrics instead of system metrics, specify ``user`` instead of ``cdap`` in the URL and specify the user-defined metric at the end of the request.

 For example, to request a user-defined metric for the *HelloWorld* Application's *WhoFlow* Flow::